-- Application

 Submit the application for admission.

-- 2. References
+2. References

-Applicants must submit a church reference and a
+Applicants must submit a church reference and a personal reference.
+(Both non-relative).

-personal reference.
-(Non-relative).
 Complete in step 4 of your application.

-- The church reference must be completed by a pastor or leader at your church. - The personal reference should be completed by a non-relative (i.e. teacher, mentor, Guidance Counselor, co-worker etc).
+- The church reference must be completed by a non-relative pastor or leader at your church. - The personal reference should be completed by a non-relative (i.e. teacher, mentor, Guidance Counselor, co-worker, coach, etc). - 3.
+Essay

-3. Essay